Rappsilber-Laboratory/XiSearch/README.md

 ### Do FDR setting
 If the "Do FDR" box is ticked, xiFDR will automatically be run at the end of xiSEARCH.
 We tend to leave this option off, as we prefer to run [xiFDR](https://github.com/Rappsilber-Laboratory/xiFDR) in a stand-alone process to have access to more advanced FDR filtering options.
 Alternative is to tick both the "Do FDR" and the "GUI" checkbox.
 This will start xiFDR for the generated output directly - but as an independent GUI, where you can then define all parameters.
 It will be preconfigured with the right input files and these can then be read in by pressing the "read" button.

+### Templates
+Templates can be loaded in so that all settings are set to values that are typically chosen for the workflows described in the template dropdown.

 ### Start search